So You Think You Can Dance: The Next Generation (American TV series): Week 1 (July 18, 2016)

-July 25, 2016 (final 9)
+Week 2 (July 25, 2016)

 The show began again with a dance that included all the contestants and all-stars.
 During the course of the broadcast, there was also a group number for the kids and later one for the all-stars.
-The remaining nine contestants performed full-length routines with their all-stars in their own primary styles (or similar styles), and each did a short solo in his or her primary style.
+The top nine contestants performed full-length routines with their all-stars in their own primary styles (or similar styles), and each did a short solo in his or her primary style.
 The kids each gave a campaign speech as if they were running for US president.
 Tate McRae, who is Canadian, quipped in her speech: "The only wall that should be shared between Canada and the United States should be Travis Wall."
 Sheaden was eliminated, based on the previous week's voting.
 The show has been promoting the sixth annual National Dance Day, "an annual celebration that encourages Americans to embrace dance as a fun and positive way to maintain good health and combat obesity", which is scheduled to take place on Saturday, July 30, 2016.